mathspp/mathspp/pages/03.books/little-book-pandas-matplotlib/_hero/hero.en.md

 ---
-title: "The LITTLE book of pandas & matplotlib"
+title: "The little book of pandas & matplotlib"
 ---

-# The LITTLE book of pandas & matplotlib
+# The little book of pandas & matplotlib

 ## A practical guide on getting started